 - life-threatening acute conditions caused by sudden catastrophic events.

 Those who are closest to the patient in knowledge, care and affection.
 This may include the biological family, the family of acquisition (related by marriage or contract), and the family and friends of choice.

 Goals of care

 The aims for a patient’s medical treatment, as agreed between the patient, family, carers and healthcare team.
 Goals of care will change over time, particularly as the patient enters the terminal phase.
 Medical goals of care may include attempted cure of a reversible condition, a trial of treatment to assess reversibility of a condition, treatment of deteriorating symptoms, or the primary aim of ensuring comfort for a dying patient.
 The patient’s goals of care may also include nonmedical goals - for example, returning home or reaching a particular milestone, such as participating in a family event.

 Interventions that will not be effective in treating a patient’s medical condition or improving their quality of life.
 Nonbeneficial treatment may include interventions such as diagnostic tests, medications, artificial hydration and nutrition, intensive care, and medical or surgical procedures.
 Nonbeneficial treatment is sometimes referred to as futile treatment, but this is not a preferred term.

 An approach to treatment that improves the quality of life of patients and their families facing life-limiting illness, through the prevention and relief of suffering.
 It involves early identification, and impeccable assessment and treatment of pain and other problems (physical, psychosocial and spiritual).

-ACFI 12 Complex Health Care includes a complex health care pocedure described as "Palliative care program involving End of Life care where ongoing care will involve very intensive clinical nursing and/ or complex pain management in the residential care setting".
+ACFI 12 Complex Health Care includes a complex health care procedure described as "Palliative care program involving End of Life care where ongoing care will involve very intensive clinical nursing and/ or complex pain management in the residential care setting".